SAP/odfuzz/README.md

 - Add support for function imports.
 - Add option for generation of invalid values.
 - Create a database of test cases (e.g. invalid UTF-8 characters) that triggered an undefined behavior in the past.
+- Random data sampling introduced by mongoDB cannot be reproduced by a seed.